fongc123/notes/Data Visualization/Principles.md

 Excessive chart junk can cause **vibration**, **illusions**, or **visual distortion**.

 > [!INFO]
-> Chart junk *may* be useful to convey further messages to the viewer, but analytics relies on efficiency and simplificty.
+> Chart junk *may* be useful to convey further messages to the viewer, but analytics relies on efficiency and simplicity.
 Presentation graphs have a low data-ink ratio, while analytical graphs have a high data-ink ratio.

 Occassionally, redundancy is useful to demonstrate continuity, especially in a timeline.

-Axes and markers should also be properly considered, especially axis ratios, dual axes, axis normalization, etc.
+Axes and markers should also be properly revised, especially axis aspect ratios, the necessity of dual axes, and axis normalization.

-## Additional Suggestions
+## Tips & Suggestions

+Several tips for aesthetics and techniques are listed below.
+1. The format and design of the chart should be properly chosen (e.g., a bivariate chart for bivariate data).
+2. Words, numbers, and drawings should be used together; words help *explain* the ambiguous parts of the drawing.
+3. A balanced, proportionate, and relevant scale should be established.
+4. An **accessible** (i.e., not overwhelming) complexity of data should be displayed.
+5. A narrative quality is an advantage.
+6. The chart is drawn professionally.

 <span style = "color:lightblue">Grice's maxims of polite conversation</span> also provides additional graphical design choices.
+The maxims emphasize the **quantity**, **quality**, **relevance**, and **manner** of the visualizations.